codeforboston/bostongreenmap/README.md

 The code repository was moved to Code for Boston's GitHub account in Spring 2013.
 Code for Boston seems to be an excellent home for the project: it started as volunteer effort and should be owned by volunteers, it is a public service application built on top of open data and it is an open source project than can be replicated with local green space data in any other community.

+## Data Schema Basics

+The map is based entirely on open space data in the public domain.

+The core concept of the application is very simple and should be applicable for green spaces in any community or location.
+There are 3 basic elements that build the heart of the application: Park, Facility and Activity.

+A park visitor can perform *Activities*, such as playing Frisbee or Football, on a *Facility*, such as a Field, in a *Park*.

+This means, the 3 basic elements relate to each according to the following schema:

+    Park [1:m] Facility [m:n] Activity

+A *Facility* can only be located in one single *Park*, whereas a visitor potentially can perform multiple *Activities* on a single *Facility*.

+There are more elements, such as Neighborhoods, Parkowners, Types, etc., to the data schema, but those 3 ones are essential to understand the philosophy of the application.
 ---

 © Boston Green contributors